richardturnnidge/agon-docs/docs/mos/Keyboard.md

 # Keyboard Input

-This section explains different methods of reading the keyboard from within your code.
+There are several different methods of reading the keyboard from within your code, each with advantages and disadvantages, so the method selected will depend on your specific need at that point in your code.
+You don't have to stick with one method, you can choose the best for a particular task.

 ## Method 1 - mos_getkey